 Do a reality check – Monitor just how busy you really are.
 Notice how long you spend on Facebook, Twitter, Instagram, subscription emails, zoning out on TV, video games, dating sites, YouTube, Pinterest, etc. on any given day.
 Think about cutting down your time online or in front of the TV by 20%.
 That would then free up time to do other, more meaningful, things.

-F*ck the 5 AM club – If you’re NOT a morning person (like me) then don’t try and force yourself into an early morning routine because you feel you should do it because everyone else seems to be.
+F*ck the 5 AM club – If you’re a morning person and this works for you, awesome, keep it up!
+But if you’re NOT a morning person (like me) then don’t try and force yourself into an early morning routine because you feel you should do it because everyone else seems to be.
 Honour what works for YOU – maybe you’re a night owl or simply function best after the sun is up.
 Point is, if it doesn’t work find something that does.
 Zooey Deschanel says it best “In an ideal world no one would talk before 10 AM, people would just hug because waking up is really hard.”
 Which leads me to what I do…

 Breathe – When you wake up in the morning, DO NOT GRAB YOUR PHONE and instead just sit in your bed with your eyes closed and breathe.
 This can be for 1 second, or 10 seconds, or 10 minutes.
 Do whatever feels good to you.
 Meditation can reduce stress and anxiety.
 It helps lengthen your attention span and improves focus.
 All things that will help you move through your to-do list with a little more grace and speed.